qutip/qutip/doc/installation.rst

 QuTiP is designed to work best when using the `Anaconda <https://www.continuum.io/downloads>`_ or `Intel <https://software.intel.com/en-us/python-distribution>`_ Python distributions that support the conda package management system.

-.. important:: There are no working conda-forge packages for Python 2.7 on Windows.
-On Windows you should create a Python 3.5+ environment.

 If you aleady have your conda environment set up, and have the ``conda-forge`` channel available, then you can install QuTiP using: